-Hyper-Kamiokande experiment in Japan 1
+1 Hyper-Kamiokande experiment in Japan

-Hyper-Kamiokande (Hyper-K or HK) is the next generation long-baseline neutrino oscillation experiment planned to start taking data in the second half of 2020s.
-The main physics goal of the experiment is the discovery of CP violation in the leptonic sector.
-The experiment will be built in Japan and will exploit same experimental technique (Water Cherenkov detector), neutrino energy ($E{\nu} \sim 600 \text{ MeV}$) and baseline (295 km) of the existing T2K experiment to which IN2P3 and IRFU/DPhP physicists are participating since more than 15 years.
+Hyper-Kamiokande (Hyper-K or HK) is a next generation long-baseline neutrino oscillation experiment planned to start taking data in the second half of 2020s.
+The main physics goal of the experiment is the discovery of CP violation in the lepton sector.

+The experiment will be built in Japan and will exploit the same experimental technique (Water Cherenkov detector), neutrino energy ($E{\nu} \sim 600$ MeV) and baseline (295 km) as the existing T2K experiment to which IN2P3 and IRFU/DPhP physicists have been participating for more than 15 years.

-Hyper-Kamiokande will exploit the already well proven water Cherenkov technology that lead to two Nobel prizes in physics for the previous detectors of the Kamiokande saga but, thanks to its large size, has a sensitivity to measure CP violation at more than 5σ (3 σ) for 50% (75%) of the values of $\delta{\rm CP}$ and will be a fundamental experiment to bring the neutrino oscillation physics into the era of high precision measurements.
+This well proven technology has already lead to two Nobel prizes in physics with the previous detectors of the Kamiokande saga.
+Thanks to its larger size, HK has a sensitivity to measure CP violation at more than 5σ (3σ) for 50% (75%) of the values of $\delta{\rm CP}$ and will be a fundamental experiment to bring neutrino oscillation physics into the era of high precision measurements.

-Besides the measurements of neutrino oscillations, the large size of HK makes it the most sensitive experiment to rare events such as proton decay or neutrinos from supernovae explosions.
+Besides measurements of neutrino oscillations, the large size of HK makes it the most sensitive experiment to rare events such as proton decay or neutrinos from supernovae explosions.